GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Spartoi.md

 **Mindless**: Spartoi do not have capacity for independent thought.
 As such, they cannot participate in articulate thought or coordination.
 They are also unaffected by mind-influencing affects and fear-based effects.

 **Limited Sensing**: The spartai is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.
-It is also capable of seeing through 3 cones of effect, the eye sockets and nose hole- which each have the same effectiveness as ahuman's eyes for sight.
+It is also capable of seeing through 3 cones of effect, the eye sockets and nose hole- which each have the same effectiveness as a human's eyes for sight.
 It can also hear sound which travels through these cones.

 -----